ddbj/www/account-e.md

 {% include image.html url="books/account_5.jpg" caption="Enter account information fields" class="w400" %}
 {:/}

-To enable DRA/GEA/JGA submission, you need to register a [public key](#generate-key-pair).
+You need to register a [public key](#generate-key-pair) to upload files to DRA/GEA/JGA.
 Please wait more than 10 minutes after entering account information, login [D-way](https://ddbj.nig.ac.jp/D-way) again and register a [public key](#generate-key-pair).

-## Enable DRA/GEA/JGA submission in account  {#enable-dra-submission-in-account}
+## Registering a public key {#public-key}

-For submission to the [DDBJ Sequence Read Archive (DRA)](/dra/index-e.html) and [Genomic Expression Archive (GEA)](/gea/index-e.html), a public key should be registered to your account.
+To upload data files to [DDBJ Sequence Read Archive (DRA)](/dra/index-e.html) and [Genomic Expression Archive (GEA)](/gea/index-e.html), a public key should be registered to your account.
 The public key is used to identify users to access the file submission server.

 ### Generate public and private key pair  {#generate-key-pair}